luisoibarra/argument-mining/README.md

 ## Basic Usage

+Some python modules are generated from jupyter notebooks. **Never** touch this modules, instead modify the notebook according your needs.
+For example, `link_prediction/models/link_prediction.ipynb` generates `link_prediction/models/link_prediction.py`, the modules are generated to avoid boilerplate code and be able to import the functions in the notebooks.

 ### Training

 This package doesn't come with trained models.
 To train the models the repository comes with a [corpus](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/2422) splitted in train, dev and test, also a much smaller dataset is present just to quickly verify that all is in order.
 To change dataset in the notebooks change the `INFO_TAG` variable to the corpus name.

 1. Go to `scripts/` and run `./process_paragraph_corpus.sh persuasive_essays_paragraph` to create the corpus projection.
+2. Train segmenter model:
-2. Open `segmenter/models/segmenter.ipynb` and run the cells needed for training and saving the model.
-The model hyperparameters can be changed here.
+  - Open `segmenter/models/segmenter.ipynb` and run the cells needed for training and saving the model.
+(Recomended)
+  - Run `./train_segmenter.sh`.
+3. Train link predictor model:
-3. Open `link_prediction/models/link_prediction.ipynb` and run the cells needed for training and saving the model.
-The model hyperparameters can be changed here.
+  - Open `link_prediction/models/link_prediction.ipynb` and run the cells needed for training and saving the model.
+(Recomended)
+  - Run `./train_link_predictor.sh`

 ### Classify and extract argument segmentation and link prediction